ThePieBaker90/On-The-Rim/Conditions/Statuses/Dying.md

 		- On a 10-19 they gain 1 successful throw, if they have 3 successful throws they immediately gain [[Stabilized]] and remove this status
 		- On a 2-9 they gain 1 failed throw, if they have 3 failed throws they immediately die.
 		- On a 1 they gain 2 failed throws, if they have 3 failed throws they immediately die.
-		- Healing this creature grants 1 successful throw, damaging this creature grants 1 failed throw.
+	- Healing this creature grants 1 successful throw to them, damaging this creature grants 1 failed throw to them.